svpipaliya/bulk-rnaseq/README.md

 # Bulk Transcriptomic Analyses for Human RNA-Seq Data
 This repo contains bash scripts and a snakemake workflow for performing bulk transcriptomic analyses, specifically using samples originating from human tissue/cell culture.
 Workflow can be used for sequencing reads in paired or single-end form generated using Illumina HiSeq/MiSeq or BGI Genomics.

- - Briefly, the steps consist of  quality control to assess read contamination and base quality, adapter detection and trimming (Illumina only; please provide adapter sequences in-case using another technology), read alignment against the human reference genome/transcriptome (build hg38/GRCh38), quality control of the aligned BAM files, sorting and indexing of BAM files, gene-level quantification, differential gene expression analyses, and DEG annotation and protein pathway analyses.
+ - Briefly, the steps consist of  quality control to assess read contamination and base quality, adapter detection and trimming (Illumina only; please provide adapter sequences in-case using another technology), read alignment against the human reference genome/transcriptome (build hg38/GRCh38), quality control of the aligned BAM files, sorting and indexing of BAM files, gene-level quantification, differential gene expression analyses, gene set enrichment analyses, and protein pathway analyses.

 Tools and dependencies:
  -   [snakemake=7.21.0](https://snakemake.readthedocs.io/en/v7.21.0/)